jeremialcala/api-python-fastapi-qr-gen/README.md

 # QR Code Generator

-This is a component that generates Qr CODES
+This is a component that generates Qr CODES, using FastAPI and Segno to process requests and create codes, storing code images in file system and data in mongoDB using mongoengine as ORM.

 ## Qr Code Lifecycle